grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/test-an-app-plugin/configuration-editor.md

 sidebar_position: 20
 ---

-## Introduction
+# Test the configuration editor of an app

-If your app requires some kind of configuration to function, the appropriate place for managing this config is in the app configuration page.

-We recommend you to create an app specific fixture to make it easier to write tests and share logic across different tests.
+The app configuration page manages the configurations for your app if it requires some kind of configuration to function.
+This guide explains how to create an app-specific fixture to make it easier to write tests and share logic across different tests.

-## Testing an app config page
+## Test an app config page

-Apps has a [health check](../../introduction/backend.md#health-checks) endpoint that is used to test whether the configuration is valid or not.
-In the following example, the configuration editor form is populated with valid values then the `Save & test` button is clicked.
-Clicking `Save & test` calls the Grafana backend to save the configuration, then passes configuration to the health check endpoint.
-The test will be successful only if both calls yields a successful status code.
+Apps have a [health check](../../introduction/backend.md#health-checks) endpoint that is used to test the validity of the configuration.
+In the following example, the configuration editor form is populated with valid values when the **Save & test** button is clicked.

+A click on the **Save & test** button calls the Grafana backend to save the configuration, then passes the configuration to the health check endpoint.
+The test is successful only if both calls yield a successful status code.

 ### Config page with a basic UI

-In the fixture below we are adding an `appConfigPage` by using a navigation function.
-The navigation function will return the default `AppConfigPage` defined in `@grafana/plugin-e2e`.
+Add an `appConfigPage` value by using a navigation function that returns the default `AppConfigPage` defined in `@grafana/plugin-e2e`.

+For example:

 ```ts title="fixtures.ts"
 import { AppConfigPage, test as base } from '@grafana/plugin-e2e';